futoin/specs/draft/ftn8_security_concept.md

 ## 7.1.
 MasterService provider

 * futoin.master.provider.register - establish interaction
+    * In case of Client with no URL, it is allowed to use "channel" literal to identify that callbacks must be done through bi-directional communication channel.
+It implies futoin.master.provider.authChannel()
 * futoin.master.provider.unRegister - finish interaction
 * futoin.master.provider.authChannel - authenticate persistent secure channel
     to avoid "sec" part in every message.